mwaltersbmc/helix-tools/hitt/README.md

 JENKINS_PORT=8080
 ```

-Finally, there is a section for all the command line tools which the script uses.
-It is assumed that all of these are installed and avialable in a directory that is included in the PATH environment variable of the user running the script.
-HITT will check that these tools are present when it is run and report any that can't be found.
-Missing tools must be installed, or the full path to their location set in this file, if they are not on the user's PATH.
+Finally, there is a section for the command line tools which the script uses.
+It is assumed that these are installed and available in directories that are included in the PATH environment variable of the user running the script.
+HITT will check that these tools are present and report any that can't be found.
+Missing tools must be installed, or the full path to their location set if they are not on the PATH.

 **Running HITT**